artemis-project/artemis-dock/README.md

 Bugs should be reported to the Github bug tracker [https://github.com/micheleg/dash-to-dock/issues](https://github.com/micheleg/dash-to-dock/issues).

 ## License
-Dash to Dock Gnome Shell extension is distributed under the terms of the GNU General Public License, version 2 or later.
+Artemis Dock Gnome Shell extension is distributed under the terms of the GNU General Public License, version 2 or later.
 See the COPYING file for details.